 - address Specifies the address of the endpoint as defined in the service's WSDL file that defines service that is being deployed. - jaxws:features Defines features that can be added to your endpoint.

-For more information on configuring a jaxws:endpoint element, see Using the jaxws:endpoint Element on page 33.
+For more information on configuring a jaxws:endpoint element, see Using the jaxws:endpoint Element.

 Web application configuration